Swipe to see connections

 Bishop Whitehead did not respond to a request for comment.

-If his own federal charges are stressing him out, Whitehead doesn’t show it, and seems more committed than ever to keep posting through it.
+If his federal charges were stressing him out, Whitehead didn’t show it, and leading up to his trial, which began this past February, he seemed more determined than ever to keep posting through it.

-“The Bible says so clearly in the book of Genesis—I love the Bible so much—Genesis 29:31, it says, ‘And when God saw that Leah was hated, he opened up a womb,'” Whitehead told his Instagram audience earlier this month.
-He was sitting in the backseat of a car with Rolls Royce logos on the headrests.
+“The Bible says so clearly in the book of Genesis—I love the Bible so much—Genesis 29:31, it says, ‘And when God saw that Leah was hated, he opened up a womb,’” Whitehead told his Instagram followers in December, in a video where he was sitting in the backseat of a car with Rolls-Royce logos on the headrests.
 “So if he saw Leah get hated on, he saw Bishop Whitehead and you, get hated on.
 But that hate is needed for the miracle to happen…The bigger the hate, the bigger the miracle.”

 Still hungry?